Rape of males: India

 The Indian Penal Code, Section 377, is the only section that criminalizes all acts of nonconsensual carnal intercourse, including male-on-male rape.

 This section penalizes both consensual and forced sodomy with 10 years minimum to life imprisonment.
 The Delhi HC stated that Section 377 of Indian Penal Code will continue to govern non-consensual penile, non-vaginal sex and penile non-vaginal sex involving minors.
 The section can be evoked to punish sodomites, pedophiles and zoophiles.

 The rape definition in Section 375 of Indian Penal Code does not include rape in which males are the victims.
 The Indian government (2012) decided to change the definition of "rape" as forcible penetration to include male victims, but was criticized on the grounds that this would further harm the interests of female rape victims.

 In the 2013 Criminal Law (Amendment) Ordinance, rape and sexual harassment crimes were gender neutral.
 The term "rape" was removed and substituted with "sexual assault".
 But strong objections were raised by feminist groups that made the Indian government decided to restore the term "rape" and state that only men can be the rapists of women.

 Indonesia

 Based on Kitab Undang-undang Hukum Pidana (Indonesian's Penal Code), males cannot be the victims of rape.
 In paragraph 285, rape is defined as a sexual violence against a female having a sentence of imprisonment for a maximum of 12 years, while in paragraph 289, the victim of "vulgar actions" is not defined as male or female and the punishment is a maximum of 9 years imprisonment.
 The commentary on paragraph 285 by R. Soesilo stated that the law makers didn't need to determine the punishment for a female perpetrator that forced males to have intercourse with her.
 This is not because such action is not possible, but the act is deemed to not do harm or result in something bad to male victims, such as pregnancy in females.

+New Zealand

+In New Zealand, the word "rape" can only be used in the instance where females are penetrated by a male.
+Females can be punished to the same degree as male-on-female rape, however.